KIM LAFLEUR:

 Guitar Distressing & Aging

 Controlled temperature change is just one technique we use to age guitars.
 Our commercial grade freezer is large enough to house multiple guitars at one time, and our custom built dry box is specially designed to control condensation as the guitars are brought back to room temperature.
-Our aging methods predictably and consistently produce real checking in our non-plasticized lacquer finishes.
-We find that our method of cold checking looks more authentic and pleasing than razor checking.
+Our aging methods produce real checking in our non-plasticized lacquer finishes.
+We find that our method of cold checking looks more authentic.